esnet/pond/packages/website/src/site/guide.md

 **This is the documentation for the next version (1.0 alpha) of Pond.js, written in Typescript.
-This version has a brand new fully typed API**
+This version has a brand new fully typed API.
+[CHANGES.md](https://github.com/esnet/pond/blob/master/CHANGES.md) contains an overview of the differences between the old pre-1.0 API and this one**

 Version 0.8.x ([Documentation](https://esnet-pondjs.appspot.com/#/)) is the last released version of the old Pond.js API.
 Note that v0.8 is the only version currently aligned with